 bRelative to the most recent dose.

 cPatients could receive >1 supportive therapy.
-Other forms of supportive measures were received by 12 patients (RP2R) and 26 patients (all doses).
+Other forms of supportive measures were received by 12 patients (RP2R) and 26 patients (across all dose levels).

 clinical data - TRIMM-2 STUDY